-Here are some quick tips for getting the most out of your iPhone's camera.
-While some of these suggestions are iPhone-specific, many can be applied to other smartphones, too!
+The following are some quick tips for getting the most out of your iPhone's camera.

-Avoid the temptation to use the iPhone's built-in camera zoom.
-Since the lens isn't zooming optically, you're just enlarging the picture digitally, which means you will quickly enter the world of unsightly pixels.
+Unless you have the dual-lens iPhone 7 Plus, avoid the temptation to use the iPhone's built-in camera zoom.
+Since the lens isn't zooming optically, you're just enlarging the picture digitally, which means you will quickly enter the world of unsightly pixelation.

-If you want to get a closer shot of your subject, just move your feet closer until you find the perfect shot!
+If you want to get a closer-up shot of your subject, move the phone closer until you find the perfect shot!

 The built-in camera flash on the new iPhone will never compare to using off-camera lights.
-There are a ton of professional lights that you can buy, like a ring light or Westcott's Ice Lights.
-If you're on a budget, you can also hack together a decent lighting kit from Home Depot for under $100!
+You can use professional video lights in a bunch of different ways.
+The Westcott Ice Lights are some of our favorite versatile lights, but if you're on a budget, you can also hack together a decent lighting kit from Home Depot for under $100.

-If you can't get your hands on any studio lights, the iPhone looks great in natural light, so position yourself facing a window and use the sun.
+If you can't get your hands on any studio lights, but you're still shooting indoors, position yourself facing a window and use the sun.

 A general rule for clear audio is to get your microphone as close to your subject as possible.

-When shooting video with an iPhone, it's best to position a second iPhone directly above the subject's head to record the audio.
-Creating a simple voice memo should do the trick!
+When you're shooting video with an iPhone, it's best to position a second iPhone directly above the subject's head to record clean audio.
+Creating a simple voice memo will do the trick!

 Another option is to use an external microphone.
-You can plug a powered mic, like the Sennheiser ME66, into a KV microphone adapter, and it'll send the audio from the microphone directly into your iPhone.
+You can plug a powered mic, like the Sennheiser ME66, into an XLR microphone adapter, and it'll send the audio from the microphone directly into your iPhone.

 Pro Tip: Clap once at the beginning of each take to create a reference point for syncing the good sound from the voice memo with the bad sound from the video recording.

-You can get some amazing shots with the iPhone's built-in slowmo, but make sure the choice is motivated and fits your story.
+You can get some amazing shots with the iPhone's built-in slow-mo, but make sure the choice to slow down the action is motivated.
 A shot of someone skiing will probably be great in slowmo.
 A shot of someone typing on their computer, on the other hand, might not be so interesting.

 There are some pretty cool editing apps available for the iPhone, but they still don't beat editing on your computer.
 When you finish shooting, plug your phone in, offload your footage, and import your videos into your editor of choice.

-If you've never edited a video before, there's never been a better time to start!
+If you've never edited a video before, there's never been a better time to start.
 The iPhone's camera combined with some minor editing can unlock some serious potential.
-Free tools like iMovie have made editing easier for everyone.
+Plus, free tools like iMovie have made editing easier for everyone.